 FDA EIR: The Complete Guide to Establishment Inspection Reports

-If you've just received an FDA Form 483 or wonder about the official inspection outcome, understanding the FDA EIR process is critical.
-The EIR determines whether your facility receives a warning letter, import alert, consent decree, or clearance.
+- If you've just received an FDA Form 483 or wonder about the official inspection outcome, understanding the FDA EIR process is critical.
+The EIR helps explain the inspection record that FDA uses in its post-inspection review and any later regulatory follow-up.

 - What an FDA EIR contains and how it differs from Form 483